eXascaleInfolab/bench-vldb20/Datasets/README.md

-# Imputation of Missing Values in Time Series Benchmark => Datasets

 Folders named after dataset's code contains code_normal.txt file which is a matrix used for the dataset in tests.
 Subfolders raw/ raw_timeseries/ etc. contain original data and/or processing steps applied before getting code_normal.txt.

 ## Air quality